 To be eligible for work release, inmates must be physically and medically fit for housing in this environment and able to manage their own basic healthcare needs.

-Acceptable Items:Once you have begun your work hours at Durango Jail, you may bring back the following items on your first day out;
+Acceptable Items:Once you have begun your work hours at Estrella Jail, you may bring back the following items on your first day out;

-Work Furlough: Prescription eyeglasses, one (1) jacket or sweater, one (1) plastic flashlight (C-size batteries maximum), one (1) watch, one (1) wedding ring, one (1) wallet with driver’s license or identification card, one (1) paperback book or magazine, one (1) non-electric clock, approved prescription medication, five (5) sets of clothing, two (2) pair of shoes, two (2) towels, up to $40 in cash (smalls bills recommended).
+Work Furlough: Prescription eyeglasses, one (1) jacket or sweater, one (1) plastic flashlight (C-size batteries maximum), one (1) watch, one (1) wedding ring, one (1) wallet with driver’s license or identification card, one (1) paperback book or magazine, one (1) non-electric clock, approved prescription medication, five (5) sets of clothing, two (2) pair of shoes, two (2) towels, up to $40 in cash, and up to $5.00 in quarters for use of the laundry machines.

-Work Release: Prescription eyeglasses, one (1) jacket or sweater, one (1) plastic flashlight (C-size batteries maximum), one (1) watch, one (1) wedding ring, one (1) wallet with driver’s license or identification card, one (1) paperback book or magazine, one (1) non-electric clock, approved prescription medication, two (2) towels, up to $40 in cash (small bills recommended).
+Work Release: Prescription eyeglasses, one (1) jacket or sweater, one (1) plastic flashlight (C-size batteries maximum), one (1) watch, one (1) wedding ring, one (1) wallet with driver’s license or identification card, one (1) paperback book or magazine, one (1) non-electric clock, approved prescription medication, two (2) towels, up to $40 in cash, and up to $5.00 in quarters for use of the laundry machines.

-Any item not on these lists is considered contraband and will not be accepted at Durango Jail.
+Any item not on these lists is considered contraband and will not be accepted at Estrella Jail.

-Durango Jail has limited vending machines, showers facilities, and laundry machines.
-You may bring in contact lenses, but must buy the solution from facility vending machines.
-Combination padlocks may be purchased from the facility vending machines for bunk drawers.
+Estrella Jail has shower facilities and laundry machines.
+You may bring in contact lenses, but must buy the solution from the inmate canteen.
+Combination padlocks may be purchased from the inmate canteen for lockers.
 You cannot bring in an outside padlock.

 Cell phones are not allowed and will be impounded.
 Jackets or sweaters cannot have hoods.
 Towels, clocks, flashlights, and books or magazines will remain at the facility during release times.